ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 properties defined by {{RFC6844}}.
 The value of this parameter, if specified, MUST be a URI {{RFC3986}} identifying a specific CA account.

-"CA account" means an object maintained by a specific CA representing a specific entity, or group of related entities, which may request the issuance of certificates.
+"CA account" means an object, maintained by a specific CA and which may request the issuance of certificates, which represents a specific entity or group of related entities.

 The presence of this parameter constrains the property to which it is attached.
 Where a CAA property has an "accounturi" parameter, a CA MUST only consider